ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch9-starfield-shader.md

 ### Create the shader file

-Now it's time to create a file that contains the fragment shader.
-Create a file with the name `starfield-shader.glsl` in the `src` directory and add the following code:
+Now create a file with the name `starfield-shader.glsl` in the `src` directory to contain the fragment shader and add the following code:

 ```glsl
 {{#include ../../my-game/examples/starfield-shader.glsl}}